-+ from Timothy Dearborn [ThM ’80], director of the Lloyd John Ogilvie Institute of Preaching, in his book Business as a Holy Calling?
++ Timothy Dearborn (ThM ’80), former director of the Lloyd John Ogilvie Institute of Preaching, in his book Business as a Holy Calling?
 A Workbook for Christians in Business and Their Pastors.

-+ from Robert K. Johnston, professor of theology and culture, in Christians at Play.
++ Robert K. Johnston, professor of theology and culture, in his book Christians at Play.

-+ from Mark Labberton, president of Fuller, in his book Called: The Crisis and Promise of Following Jesus Today.
++ Mark Labberton, president of Fuller Seminary, in his book Called: The Crisis and Promise of Following Jesus Today.

 Leadership Is An Art